openplacos/openplacos/programmer_guide.md

 This section will describe URI you will be able to access.
 Output is serialized into JSON.

 #### User ####

+To access to personal informations, just do

 ```http
   GET /me
 ```
-return the user name
+It will return the current user name

-ex :
+for example :

 ```json
 {"username": my_user_name }
 ```

 #### Ressources ####

+All ressources that have been exported can be accessed with:

 ```http
   GET /ressources
 ```
-return the list of ressources.
+This will return the list of ressources.
 A ressource is represented by a hash with two keys : "name" which is bassicaly the ressource identifier, and "interfaces" which contain the list of interfaces of the ressource.

-a ressource :
+Formatted json syntax:

 ```json
 { "name" : ressource_path,